NicholasSebastian/nicola-store/web/README.md

 - Custom 404 and 500 page.
 - Product Page recommendations.
 - Like the categories page, but for collections.
-- Shipping prices from Sanity.
+- Configurable Shipping prices from CMS.
 - Promo codes at checkout?
 - Instagram posts on home screen.
 - Home page pop-up.